mustafausama/bankly/README.md

 - The unit tests test individual components in isolation.
 - The integration tests test the interaction between different components.
 - The "Big Bang" integration test tests multiple functionalities in a single test.
+- The performance and load tests test application's performance and response to loads.

 You can find detailed descriptions of the tests in the following README files: